creachadair/taskgroup/README.md

 }
 ```

-But of course, it's not quite as easy as that, because how will you know when
+Unfortunately, this isn't quite sufficient: How will we detect when all the
-all the file copies are finished?
-That's easy: Use a `sync.WaitGroup`:
+file copies are finished?
+Typically we do this with a `sync.WaitGroup`:

 ```go
 var wg sync.WaitGroup